 Pop Top Roof for your Campervan Conversion

-Probably the biggest investment into your campervan you’ll make is your pop top roof.
-Not entirely sure what to do when it comes to choosing a pop top roof for your VW Transporter Campervan Conversion?
+Your pop top roof is the most significant investment in your campervan you'll make.
+Not sure what to do when choosing a pop top roof for your VW Transporter Campervan Conversion?
 Well, you have come to the right place.
-We’ve put together this guide to the basics of choosing the best roof for your campervan.
+We’ve put together this guide to choosing the best roof for your campervan.

 What is a pop top roof?

 The Pop top Campervan Roof is one of the most exciting parts of your conversion.
 It’s the part that means you go from van to campervan!
 Whilst you are travelling, the pop top roof will stay down.
 Campervan roof conversions transform your van.

 It’s also the build element that can add the most value to your vehicle if done correctly.
 It will also include a pop camper bed or bed platform.
 However, when you are at your destination, all you have to do is pop it open, and you will be set up for camping (so much easier than a tent!)

 You must ensure your pop top roof fits your desired awning or awning rail.
 It's also worth considering your solar panel set-up before you choose your pop top.

 How much you’ll pay for your pop top roof depends on various factors.
 A pop top roof, including fitting, can range anywhere from £2,500 - £8,500.
 This will depend on lots of factors, including:

 - Long wheel base or short wheel base

 - Is it colour coded?

 - Fastening mechanisms